Flowers and Trade

 III.
 Challenges and Trends in Global Trade

 3.1.
-The Pulse of the Market: The Aalsmeer Auctions
+The Pulse of the Market: Aalsmeer

 V. Conclusion: Toward the Floriculture of the Future